-INTESOL Worldwide has a strong network internationally with branches all over the world, including Japan, Iran, Nicaragua, Russia and many more.
+INTESOL Worldwide has a strong network internationally with branches all over the world, including Japan, Iran, India, Russia and many more.
 Not to mention the multitude of relationships we have developed with EFL schools and recruiters in TEFL employment hotspots.
 We’re well placed to help you find the best teaching jobs.

 The 120 Hour Certificate in TEFL with TEYL online course is accredited by ALAP (Awarding Language Acquisition for Professionals), a UK based Awarding Organisation.
 ALAP is an accrediting organisation that specialises in the ELT industry.

 ALAP is supported by an esteemed Academic Panel who are all experts in the field of English Language Teaching.
 The ALAP panel oversee matters related to academic quality, ensuring that the value of an ALAP Certificate is upheld.

 The overall aim of the 120 hour Certificate in TEFL Course is to provide a sound introduction to TEFL / TESOL and prepare you for teaching in the real world.

 No prior qualifications or experience are required.
 Fluent English, determination and willingness to learn are all you need.